Genius-3080/Genius-3080/README.md

 - 👋 Hi, I’m @Genius-3080
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Frontned
+- 🌱 I’m currently learning Frontend$
 - 💞️ I’m looking to collaborate on NewProjects()
 - 📫 How to reach me telegram: @Genius3080
 - 😄 Pronouns: ¯\_(ツ)_/¯